Camilla-Carvalho/Trojan/README.md

-# Hello, World
- My first versioned repository
+# Hi!
+This is my first repository

-(Created during a live class)

-Line adedded  directly from the site .
+Trojan designed to access a computer remotely over an internal network.